 Mary Rademacher Reed- Vocalist/Entertainer, (WMJS Musician of the Year 2006) is joined by the well-established and talented quartet of Fred Knapp, drums, Dave Rosin, bass, Mike Frost, saxes, and singer/pianist, Dave Proulx for a classic mix of jazz and American Songbook selections.
 Proulx and Rademacher will also be singing a few favorite duets in the style of Louis & Ella, Buble and Furtado, Bennett and Lady Gaga, and Broadway/movie standards.

 August 14 - WMJS’s 2017 Musician of the Year, pianist and vocalist DR. ROBIN CONNELL

 DR. ROBIN CONNELL will be the finale for the 2017 concert series.
-After spending much of the summer season playing in northern Michigan, Robin will be attempting to gather the band that accompanied her at the musician of the year award banquet in May.
-That band included husband Paul Brewer on trombone and vocals, Laurie Sears on sax/flute, Chris Kojorness on bass and Tim Froncek on drums.
+After spending much of the summer season playing in northern Michigan, Robin will be once again headlining the WMJS stage.
+She will be accompanied by the Paul Brewer Quintet whhich features her bandleader husband Paul Brewer on trombone and vocals, bassist Chris Kjorness, drummer Eddie Eicher and Greg Marsden playing both sax and flute.